-Saran Media International Limited sits at the rights and sublicensing layer across multiple territories, which means the consumer route changes by market.
+Saran Media International Limited sits at the rights and sublicensing layer across multiple territories, which means the viewer route changes by market.
 Saran's own content page says the group sells major leagues into the Baltic States, the Turkic Republics, Ukraine, and other Eastern European markets, and it also says Saran partners directly with FIFA.

 Role